Pink cocaine is a dangerous mix of hallucinogenic and stimulant effects that can pose serious risks to your health.

 2C-B

 This is a hallucinogenic drug that people expect to be the main ingredient of pink cocaine.
-It also has stimulant effects so along with causing you to hallucinate, 2C-B can make you more energised, sexually aroused, super aware of sounds and smells and happy.
+It also has stimulant effects, so along with causing you to hallucinate, 2C-B can make you more energised, super aware of sounds and smells and happy.

 MDMA

-This is a common club drug that is called ecstasy when in pill form.
+This is a common club drug called ecstasy when in pill form.
 MDMA will make you feel happy, more energised and alert.
-It can also cause paranoia and anxiety as well as raise your body temperature.
+It can also cause paranoia and anxiety, as well as raise your body temperature.

 Synthetic Cathinones